Inspired by nature’s blush

 Getting there

-• From Seoul station, hop on the Korean Train Express (KTX) high-speed train to Mokpo station
+- From Seoul station, hop on the Korean Train Express (KTX) high-speed train to Mokpo station

-• Board a bus from Mokpo station to Anjwa-Myeon intersection (or Anjwa village)
+- Board a bus from Mokpo station to Anjwa-Myeon intersection (or Anjwa village)

-• Lastly, take the Anjwa Village Bus to the Purple Bridge
+- Lastly, take the Anjwa Village Bus to the Purple Bridge

 The admission fee to Banwol Island is KRW3,000 for adults, KRW2,000 for teenagers, and KRW1,000 for kids.
 Don’t forget to go dressed in matchy purple outfits with the place and get the best Instagram photo for your feed!
-Let’s hope that travel to South Korea would be possible soon and we can explore South Korea’s Purple Island wonderland!
+Let’s hope that travel to South Korea will be possible soon and we can explore South Korea’s Purple Island wonderland!